SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 [coursera.org/learn/introduction-git-github](https://www.coursera.org/learn/introduction-git-github)

-Next, learn briefly about following version control tools and create `hello-world` project using each of the tool.
-This is in preparation of learning the tools for contributing to rest of the tutorials and assessments.

-- TFS project using Azure DevOps, and
-- Git project using GitHub

 ### Lecture content

 - Discuss about the history of version control systems and how it has been evolved from file systems to VSS, TFS, Subversion, Git.